 It will, wherever possible and feasible, give preference to the employment of persons living in Fiji, local products and services which do not adversely affect the resort's operational activities, viability and environmental and social impacts.

 Producing energy usually creates pollution and is the biggest cause of global warming.
-At Six Senses Fiji we have taken several steps to reduce our energy usage and to ensure we use renewable energy wherever possible.
+At Six Senses Fiji several steps have been taken to reduce energy usage and to ensure use of renewable energy wherever possible.

-Low power pool filtration is being used in all resort and residences pools.
+Low power pool filtration is used in all resort and residence pools.
+By monitoring the energy and chemicals used for the pools, the resort ensures low environmental impact.

 Anyone who has spent a little time overseas could be dismayed at the apparent lack of waste sorting and recycling in Fiji.